 The directors considered the scope and quality of services provided by the Adviser under the Advisory Agreement, including the quality of the investment research capabilities of the Adviser and the other resources it has dedicated to performing services for the Fund.
 The directors noted that the Adviser from time to time reviews the Fund's investment strategies and from time to time proposes changes intended to improve the Fund's relative or absolute performance for the directors' consideration.
 They also noted the professional experience and qualifications of the Fund's portfolio management team and other senior personnel of the Adviser.
 The directors also considered that the Advisory Agreement provides that the Fund will reimburse the Adviser for the cost to it of providing certain clerical, accounting, administrative and other services to the Fund by employees of the Adviser or its affiliates.
 Requests for these reimbursements are made on a quarterly basis and subject to approval by the directors.
 Reimbursements, to the extent requested and paid, result in a higher rate of total compensation from the Fund to the Adviser than the fee rate stated in the Advisory Agreement.
-The directors noted that the Fund's former Senior Officer/Independent Compliance Officer.
+The directors noted that the methodology used to determine the reimbursement amounts had been reviewed by an independent consultant retained by the Fund's former Senior Officer/Independent Compliance Officer.
 The quality of administrative and other services, including the Adviser's role in coordinating the activities of the Fund's other service providers, also was considered.
 The directors concluded that, overall, they were satisfied with the nature, extent and quality of services provided to the Fund under the Advisory Agreement.